Easy crash hot potatoes: crispy crushed au gratin spuds… See how a good old boiled potato can turn your dinner into an exciting food feast!

-I like the crunch the crushed potatoes get after baking them.
+I like the crunch these easy crash hot potatoes get after baking them.

 Therefore it is crucial that you leave the skins on here.
 Just make sure that you brush and rinse the potatoes well!
 Or the skins might be a little too crunchy because of the sand…

 You can just sprinkle the hot crushed potatoes with some cheese.
 Or even add a dollop of sour cream or compound garlic butter right before you serve them.